Paul O’Connell (MSC, BSC, HCPC, MCSP)

 She worked at the Anglo European Chiropractic Clinic in the rehabilitation gym where she worked with neck and back patients and sports related injuries, all of which complimented her previous training and Pilates teaching.
 Hazel believes Pilates is a great form of exercise for everybody providing benefits for all individuals.

-I started Pilates many years ago now at the recommendation of my chiropractor at the time as I was suffering from constant neck and back ache due to my appalling posture, he advised me that he could keep treating me, or I could fix the underlying issue myself and this information came like a breath of fresh air.
-I then knew I needed to take action to correct my posture which would eliminate my pain, he suggested Pilates so I sceptically gave it a try, and guess what he was right and I haven’t looked back.
-This was the catalyst and started my Pilates Journey.
+Alex started Pilates many years ago now at the recommendation of her chiropractor at the time as she was suffering from constant neck and back ache due to her posture.
+He advised Alex that he could keep treating her, or she could fix the underlying issue herself and this information came like a breath of fresh air.
+She knew she needed to take action to correct her posture which would eliminate her pain.
+He suggested Pilates so she gave it a try, and has never looked back.

-Years later I decided that I needed a career change and my wonderful Pilates teacher at the time encouraged me to train to become a Pilates teacher.
-I trained for over a year under Suzanne Scott and her team at the Scott Studio in Somerset to gain my Pilates Foundation accredited Mat work Qualification in Dec 2011.
+Years later, Alex decided that she needed a career change and her wonderful Pilates teacher at the time encouraged her to train to become a Pilates teacher.
+She trained for over a year under Suzanne Scott and her team at the Scott Studio in Somerset to gain her Pilates Foundation accredited Mat work Qualification in Dec 2011.

-After the birth of my daughter in 2013 I realised that my post baby body needed something more than ‘normal’ Pilates but I couldn’t find the person I needed, so I became that person and studied under Jenny Burrell of Burrell Education and qualified in Advanced Modern Post Natal Assessment, Core Restore & Functional Exercise Programming.
-I love working with postnatal mums, (with babies of all ages).
+After the birth of her daughter in 2013, Alex realised that her post-baby body needed something more than ‘normal’ Pilates.
+She couldn’t find the person she needed, so she became that person and studied under Jenny Burrell of Burrell Education and qualified in Advanced Modern Post Natal Assessment, Core Restore & Functional Exercise Programming.
+She loves working with postnatal mums (with babies of all ages).

-I have since developed a love for Barre classes and now teach the fantastic and biomechanically sound Bootybarre™.
-In 2018 I further developed my skills training to teach the Pilates reformer with Body Control Pilates.
+Alex has since developed a love for Barre classes and now teaches the fantastic and biomechanically sound Bootybarre™.
+In 2018 she further developed her skills to teach the Pilates reformer with Body Control Pilates.

-My main interests and goals for my clients is to increase their body awareness by learning to correct movement patterns that they can use in their everyday lives, helping to combat aches and pains from work, motherhood and travel.
+Her main interests and goals for her clients is to increase their body awareness by learning to correct movement patterns that they can use in their everyday lives, helping to combat aches and pains from work, motherhood and travel.